microsoft/promptflow/docs/how-to-guides/deploy-a-flow/distribute-flow-as-executable-app.md

 ```bash
 curl http://localhost:8080/score --data '{"url":"https://play.google.com/store/apps/details?id=com.twitter.android"}' -X POST  -H "Content-Type: application/json"
 ```
-Also, the development server has a built-in web page they can use to test the flow by openning 'http://localhost:8080' in the browser.
+Also, the development server has a built-in web page they can use to test the flow by opening 'http://localhost:8080' in the browser.
 The expected result is as follows if the flow served successfully, and the process will keep alive until it be killed manually.

 To your users, the app is self-contained.
 They do not need to install any particular version of Python or any modules.
 They do not need to have Python installed at all.